asterai-io/asterai-docs/src/overview.md

 followed by usage guides to get started with asterai step-by-step in the next section.

-It is recommended that this documentation is read in a book format, from start to end.

 ## What is asterai?
 asterai is a Framework as a Service (FaaS) for efficiently integrating emerging AI technologies into existing applications.